Wills

 A witness to the signing of the Will

 This is the most critical rule.
 A witness to your Will cannot benefit in any way from its contents.
 Most jurisdictions also disqualify the spouse of a witness from being a beneficiary.
-At best, the witness forfeits their bequest; at worst, the entire Will may be overturned.
+The witness would lose their inheritance but the entire Will could become invalid.

 Illegal beneficiaries